 An introduction to the theory of the firm.
 The course examines the theory of demand and supply, distribution of income, forms of business organizations in Canada, and the levels of competition in the agricultural industry.
 Application of the various theories to explain the agricultural industry is stressed.

-ECON0101 (EB12): Introductory Macroeconomics
+ECON0101 (EB12): Introductory Macroeconomics Instructor: Prof. Yiridoe

 An introduction to the study of macroeconomics in a Canadian context.
 Topics covered include national accounts, public finance, money and banking, and international trade.
 Current problems in the Canadian economy are examined to emphasize the theory.
-Winter semester - 3 lecs per week.